Mental Health Matters, No Shame in the Game: A conversation with US Women’s National Soccer Player, Julie Ertz

 Have you ever wondered how an Olympic athlete fuels their mind and body?

 While it is vitally important, being an athlete is not just about physical conditioning—mental health and self-care play a huge role.
 Playing at such an elite level can take a toll on your physical and mental health, but Julie Ertz, the powerful midfielder, has found a way to deal with the highs and lows that come with the game.
 During such an unprecedented time, Julie will share with all ways in which she finds the solace to refresh and restart when things get hard.
-Together with her husband, NFL player Zach Ertz, a tight end for the Philadelphia Eagles, they have started a foundation that centers itself on transforming lives.
+Together with her husband, NFL player Zach Ertz, a tight end for the Arizona Cardinals, they have started a foundation that centers itself on transforming lives.
 The Ertz Family Foundation provides opportunities for youth to learn the value of exercise, nutrition, leadership, work ethic, accountability and teamwork.
 Improving the quality of education through supporting teachers, students and schools and restoring hope and building communities for families that need it most.

 In conversation with Julie Ertz will be Adelphi’s own Marissa Abram ’08, PhD ’17, assistant professor for the College of Nursing and Public Health.